References

 Hoisting

-We may reference something that is not yet defined but will be hoisted later.
+We may reference something that is not yet declared but will be hoisted later.

 The relationship on line 8 references graphql